What's In Your BGA Land Pattern and Footprint

 IPC-7351 Standard

 The IPC-7351 standard provides guidelines on land pattern creation for standard component packages that will help ensure high yield in standard assembly processes.
 These guidelines are a good place to start creating your BGA land pattern for your components.
-The pad size depends on the ball size on the BGA package, as shown below.
+The pad size depends on the ball size on the BGA package and whether the balls will collapse during soldering, as shown below.

 Ball diameter (mm)